breqdev/flask-discord-interactions/docs/permissions.rst

 Permissions
 ===========

-Discord allows defining permissions for each slash command in a specific guild or at the global level.
+Discord allows defining permissions for each application command in a specific guild or at the global level.
 Flask-Discord-Interactions provides a Permission class and two major ways of setting the permissions of a command.